 When it comes to problems in managing time, most fall into one of two equally fallacious trains of thought: “I have so much to do, but I have so little time in which to do it,” or “I have so much time, I can do it later.”
 No matter which of these traps applies to you, you face the same ultimate problem: the idea that time can change.
 The first chapter will focus on helpful theories on time management and how to become more productive; these theories will provide a solid foundation upon which later chapters can build.

 The problems associated with poor time management skills can’t all be solved with simple tips.
 The challenge for most people is developing a clear understanding of what time is and how it gets used.
 The things you believe about time will guide your understanding of how to use it, and in turn, how you ultimately spend time each day.

-Thankfully, some modern theories will help you gain a better understanding of time and how to effectively manage it.
-There are three theories about time and time management that stand out from all of the rest, helping people develop stronger skills and prioritize more effectively.
-The three theories covered here are Pickle Jar Theory, the Pareto principle, and Parkinson’s Law.
-These theories each encourage thinking about the time you spend in a different way, rather than as a generic resource that counts down.
+Thankfully, some modern theories will help you better understand the time and how to manage it effectively.
+Three theories about time and time management stand out from all of the rest, helping people develop stronger skills and prioritize more effectively.
+The three theories covered here are the Pickle Jar Theory, the Pareto principle, and Parkinson’s Law.
+These theories encourage thinking about the time you spend in a different way, rather than as a generic resource that counts down.